Bioconductor/bioconductor.org/content/developers/how-to/useDevel.md

 Using the `devel` Version of Bioconductor
 =========================================

-In this release cycle, use R-devel with Bioconductor 2.14 (`devel`).
+In this release cycle, use R-alpha with Bioconductor 2.14 (`devel`).
 From within R-alpha, simply invoke

     source("http://bioconductor.org/biocLite.R")